 Public Relations Marketing: What Do You Need?

+This is the second article in a five-part series that details exactly what you need to market your public relations agency and make it a success.
 Perhaps no company knows better than a public relations agency how important it is to remain visible and positive in the public eye.
 And the best way to demonstrate your ability to do this for your clients is by being visible yourself.
 Here are the essential marketing tools your public relations agency needs to be successful in today's competitive environment.

 Must-have public relations agency marketing materials